 Swedish Massage: Swedish massage feels good!
 Focusing on relaxation and circulation, this massage increases oxygen flow in the blood and flushes toxins.
 Swedish massage is the form of massage most common in the West.
 Composed primarily of stroking and kneading techniques, Swedish Massage usually includes the application of lotion or oils.

 Temporomandibular Joint (TMJ) Massage: TMJ Massage is a specialized form of Neuromuscular Therapy that uses light finger pressure to release trigger points and normalize muscle tone to aid in the correction of jaw dysfunction.
 The external portion of the massage concentrates on the muscles of the head, neck, face, and upper body.
 For the internal portion of the work, the therapist wears a glove and uses a single finger to gently release the muscles inside the mouth that open and close the jaw.
 This can be very profound and relieving for someone who is suffering from TMJ Dysfunction.
 TMJ work can also have great effects for someone with sinus troubles or who suffers from tinnitus or vertigo.
-Practitioners: Juanita Fuller
+Practitioners: Clyde Ranney

 Specialty Massage Styles: